-Marla is BMT InfoNet's project director coordinating, among other projects, the production of the Celebrating Life Calendar and the online Transplant Center Directory.
-She also helps coordinate the national Celebrating a Second Chance at Life Survivorship Symposiums.
+Marla is BMT InfoNet's project director coordinating, among other projects, the the online Transplant Center Directory and the national Celebrating a Second Chance at Life Survivorship Symposium.
 She has a BA in Journalism from Indiana University.
 Marla was also a stem cell donor for an unrelated patient, an experience she describes as very humbling.

 Director, Patient Support Services

 Cindy oversees BMT's Caring Connections program where transplant survivors and their loved ones share their stories and provide emotional support to newly diagnosed patients and their families.
 As the parent of a child diagnosed with leukemia at a young age, Cindy understands the emotional turmoil families face when a loved one is diagnosed with a life-threatening disease.